-Alpine meadows offers skiers and boarders a terrain park, halfpipe and since 2002 a Superpipe.
+Alpine meadows offers skiers and boarders a terrain park, halfpipe and a superpipe.

 Skiers and boarders alike can use the terrain park and halfpipe off the Kangaroo double chair from the base area.
 For boarders it's easy to access non-hike terrain, but a little more effort is required to access hike-to destinations.
 The terrain park and halfpipe are sometimes open at night for special events.
-In the 2002/03 season a new 600-foot long (180 m) Superpipe was installed, with walls that are 17 feet (5 m) high.
+The superpipe has walls that are 17 feet (5 m) high.

 At the base lodge there's a full-service restaurant, cafeteria, deli, boulangerie and large sundeck.
 The Chalet Restaurant on the front of the mountain has a full-service restaurant.
 At the base of Sherwood Chair in the back bowls, the Ice Bar offers a snack bar, music and a pleasantly laid-back atmosphere in the cocktail lounge.